Data Processing Guide

 You can exclude fields by modifying our SDK code or customize these fields using the provided helper methods.
 Descriptions and examples of each method are provided below.

-To meet any compliance requirements, you should not initialize the EngageLab SDK before the user consents to the privacy agreement.
+To comply with any regulatory requirements, you must not initialize the EngageLab SDK before obtaining the user's consent to the privacy agreement.
 Please proceed with initialization only after the user has agreed to the privacy agreement.

 Push Tokens

-Push Tokens are generally not considered PII data because you cannot share Push Tokens with others, nor can they be used to contact the person or determine any information about them.
+Push Tokens are generally not classified as PII data because they cannot be shared with others, nor can they be used to contact an individual or identify any personal information about them.
 However, we recommend disclosing in your privacy policy that data is shared with third parties to send personalized or targeted notifications.
 This applies regardless of the service you use.

 icon